Croatian–Venetian wars

-The Croatian–Venetian wars is the name given to a series intermittent conflicts fought between the medieval states of Venice and Croatia over control of the Adriatic Sea, its trade routes, and of the people, city-states, and hinterlands of the Sea's eastern coast—Dalmatia and the Croatian Littoral in particular.
+The Croatian–Venetian wars, also Croatian-Hungarian-Venetian wars, is the name given to a series of intermittent conflicts fought in the Middle Ages by Venice against Croatia and Hungary over control of the Adriatic Sea, its trade routes, and of the people, city-states, and hinterlands of the Sea's eastern coast—Dalmatia and the Croatian Littoral in particular.

-It was in fact not a conventionally-understood war occurring between two rivals at a moment in time but rather a string of individual naval and land engagements involving multiple belligerents spanning over seven centuries, from their origin in the 600s CE to the conclusion in 1413.
+It was in fact not a conventionally-understood war occurring between two rivals at a moment in time but rather a string of individual naval and land engagements involving multiple belligerents spanning over seven centuries, from their origin in the 600s CE to the conclusion in 1420.

 The two principle belligerents in the Wars in their various political incarnations were: